 ENDING LAWSUIT ABUSES THAT HURTS FLORIDA FAMILIES

-Governor Ron DeSantis and the Florida legislature have taken important steps in recent years to rein in rampant litigation abuse that has plagued the state for decades and made life in the Sunshine State less affordable for consumers and businesses.
-After spending years on the nation’s “Judicial Hellhole” list compiled by the American Tort Reform Association, Florida has moved to ATRA’s “watchlist.”
+Governor Ron DeSantis and the Florida Legislature have taken important steps in recent years to rein in rampant litigation abuse that has plagued the state for decades and made life in the Sunshine State less affordable for consumers and local businesses.
+The removal of Florida from the American Tort Reform Associations “Judicial Hellholes” list is a positive step in the right direction, but there remains a crucial need to proactively defend against the progress made and proactively address emerging opportunities to further improve our lawsuit abuse climate.

 -